Arrest for Questioning

 Evidence will be excluded only if the statement is obtained as a result of the breach of constitutional rights.

-In other states, including the United Kingdom and the United States, the right of access to a lawyer implies a right for the lawyer to be present during questioning.
+The European Court of Human Rights has held that a suspect should not be questioned until he has been afforded the right to legal advice.
+In other states, including the United Kingdom and the United States, the right of access to a lawyer has been recognised to imply a right for the lawyer to be present during questioning.

 EU Directive provides minimum rights, including the right of access to a lawyer on the part of suspects, the right to have third-parties informed that deprivation of liberty and to communicate with third persons and with consular authorities while deprived of liberty.